kiajll/Spectral-ForcedBurgers-Turbulence-Solver/README.md

 * `dt`: Time step,
 * `tf`: Total simulation time,
 * `nu`: Viscosity coefficient.
-### Results and Visualization
+## Results and Visualization
-The solver outputs the velocity field over time, which can be visualized to observe shock formations, energy cascades, and other turbulent structures.
-Example visualization functions are provided in plot_results.m.
+The solver outputs the velocity field over time, which can be visualized to observe shock formations, energy spectrum, turbulent kinetic energy, energy dissipation rate, and other statistically turbulent structures.

-References
+## References
+* J. M. Burgers, “Mathematical Examples Illustrating Relations Occurring in the Theory of Turbulent Fluid Motion,” in Selected Papers of J. M. Burgers, F. T. M. Nieuwstadt and J. A. Steketee, Eds., Dordrecht: Springer Netherlands, 1939, pp. 281–334.
+* D. T. Jeng and W. C. Meecham, “Solution of Forced Burgers Equation,” in The Physics of Fluids, vol. 15, no. 3, pp. 504–506, Mar.
+1972.
-Jérémie Bec & Konstantin Khanin (2007).
+* Jérémie Bec & Konstantin Khanin (2007).
 Burgers turbulence.
 Physics Reports, 447(1-4), 1–66.
-Pope, S.B.
+* Pope, S.B.
 (2000).
 Turbulent Flows.
 Cambridge University Press.
+* Girimaji, S. S., & Zhou, Y. (1995).
+Spectrum and energy transfer in steady Burgers turbulence.
+Physics Letters A, 202(4), 279–287.
+* Jalali, Kiarash.
+(2024).
+Towards the Inviscid Limit: A New Perspective on TKE in Forced Burgers Turbulence.
+10.11159/ffhmt24.113.
-License
+### License
 This project is licensed under the MIT License.
-See the LICENSE file for details.